PM-Notes/How-To-Github/README.md

 Regarding file types, Git doesn't care about what the contents of a file is, or its file type, it only cares about the differences between different versions of the same file, so it can keep track of them.

-So Git is not just for code development, its for tracking and collaboration of any type of file, from a simple How To document to complex architectural drawings, or even [How To's](https://github.com/NetDevNotes/How-To-Github/blob/master/README.md) :smile:
+So Git is not just for code development, its for tracking and collaboration of any type of file, from a simple text documents to complex architectural drawings, or even [How To's](https://github.com/NetDevNotes/How-To-Github/blob/master/README.md) :smile:

 ## Why GitHub?